Daisuki69/uncode/README.md

 wait actually cant we just abuse the accesibility feature, instead of blocking the whole settings app, what if we just block a specific layer that allows the user to deactivate/uninstall qiezka like
 /appinfo/uninstall/accesibility, this must be discussed

+what if a feature if web or a site cant be clasified to be allowed or blocked then qiezka can use another layer, how did iser get into this tab, use the recent searched things or hyperlinks that he used

 [1]: https://developer.android.com/reference/kotlin/android/content/Intent.html?utm_source=chatgpt.com "Intent  |  API reference  |  Android Developers"
 [2]: https://developer.android.com/reference/android/provider/Settings?authuser=9&utm_source=chatgpt.com "Settings  |  API reference  |  Android Developers"
 [3]: https://developer.android.com/reference/android/app/role/RoleManager?authuser=7&utm_source=chatgpt.com "RoleManager  |  API reference  |  Android Developers"